voostindie/vincents-productivity-suite-for-alfred/README.md

 Contacts are sorted by name.
 But thanks to Alfred, the more you use a name, the higher it will get in the result list.

 When groups are large, fetching their contacts can take some time.
 To speed up VPS, you can enable the cache.
 This stores output on disk, speeding up consecutive runs.
 The cache is pretty dumb; it doesn't automatically refresh in any way.
 To flush the cache, run `vps area flush`, which deletes all existing caches for the active area.
-Since I don't add or delete contacts that much, this is good enough for me!
+Since I don't add or delete contacts that much, this is good enough for me.

 ### Apple Mail